 Wrong!
 Think of them as exceptional dancers!

 Throughout the research, I found so many South East Asians.
-That was especially the case in the US, even though they only account for less than 5% of the total population.
-It's definitely a gap in our knowledge that's not shared among our culture.
+That was especially the case in the videos filmed in US.
+That's astounding considering they, as a racial group, only account for less than 5% of the total American population.
+They are like invisible superman dancers that's keeping the dance scene afloat and vibrant.
+This piece of knowledge is definitely a gap in our culture.
 We need to start building this positive stereotype.

 Except these People

 Except brown people.
-I found only 1 person in the entire search.
+I could count only 1 person in the entire process.
+That seems weird thinking they represent as big of a racial group.
 Do they hate dancing?

 That's not true.
 I was in a South Asian dance group back in university.
-Being the only non-brown in the group of 32, I was breathing their culture.
+Being the only non-brown in the group of 32 people, I was breathing their culture.
 And, it was such a surprise to me, how vibrant their dance community is.
-It's completely invisible to outsiders.
+What was surprising was their heat was completely invisible to outsiders.
 It was not rare to find dancers who started practicing since 7 or 8, similar to how parents send their kids to ballet school.

-The only difference is they take pride in their traditional dancing.
+The only difference is they take pride in their traditional dance.
 Their degree of dedication is not comparable to any other major ethnic groups.
-So, they end up not coming out to the street dance scene.
+So, they end up not coming out much to the street dance scene.

 Respect to Black Culture